kalanzun/lenlab_mspm0/notes/protocol.md

 The test suite requires the hardware to do error rate and transfer rate measurement, as well as testing the firmware implementation.

-The test suit has a software launchpad, which generates transmission errors upon request to test the resilience of the Lenlab software.
+The test suit has a software Launchpad, which generates transmission errors upon request to test the resilience of the Lenlab software.

 ## Simplification